GeunhwaJeong/haneul-new/nre/haneul_for_node_operators.md

 Inter-validator state sync is always permitted however there are controls available to limit what fullnodes are allowed to sync from a specific validator.

-The default and recommended `max-concurrent-connections: 0` configuration does not affect inter-validator state sync, but will restrict all fullnode from syncing.
+The default and recommended `max-concurrent-connections: 0` configuration does not affect inter-validator state sync, but will restrict all fullnodes from syncing.
 The Haneul Node [configuration](#configuration) can be modified to allow a known fullnode to sync from a validator:

 ```shell
 p2p-config: